Isleworth Mona Lisa: Post-rediscovery history

 With the approach of World War I, Blaker sent the painting to the Boston Museum of Fine Arts for safekeeping.
-Blaker's step-father, John Eyre, also believed in its attribution and claimed that the painting was a earlier version of Leonardo's Mona Lisa at the Louvre.
+Blaker's step-father, John Eyre, also believed in its attribution and claimed that the painting was an earlier version of Leonardo's Mona Lisa at the Louvre.
 In 1922, Eyre traveled throughout Italy consulting various scholars on the painting, who generally concluded that Leonardo painted the most significant parts of the work.
 Eyre reported these endorsements in a 1923 publication, which also expanded on the thesis of his 1915 book.
 Eyre's 1923 book contained "opinions from some of the foremost art experts in Italy after the turn of the century", including Lorenzo Cecconi, Arduino Colasanti, and Adolfo Venturi, and those experts generally "agreed the painting probably was done in Da Vinci's studio, by his students, if not by himself".
 According to journalist Dianne Hales, however the attributions based on connoisseurship evaluating sections of the painting such as face, hair, hands, and background failed to win a consensus as to authenticity at that time.
-In 1936, the work was shown in Leicester, where it was seen by Henry F. Pulitzer, who was immediately struck by it.
+In 1936, the work was shown at the Leicester Galleries in London, where it was seen by Henry F. Pulitzer, who was immediately struck by it.
 After Blaker's death later in 1936, the painting was passed to his sister, Jane, who died in 1947, which left the painting's whereabouts unknown for a time.

 Pulitzer acquired the painting in 1962, and thereafter took the attribution further than Eyre, claiming that it was Leonardo's only real portrait of Lisa Gherardini, implying the Louvre Mona Lisa to be a copy.
 Hales wrote that "Pulitzer had to sell his grand house in Kensington, all of its furnishings, and many of its paintings...
 Although the art world never overcame its skepticism, Pulitzer remained a believer to the end".
 Pulitzer's argument included much historical evidence, including Vasari's controversial account.
 In 1963, Pulitzer exhibited the painting in Phoenix, Arizona, inviting "all experts and critics who wish to view the painting and his evidence".
 Jean-Pierre Isbouts notes of Pulitzer that despite his success as a publisher he was "not a very talented author", concluding that "[h]is unfortunate 1966 book about the painting, filled with uppercase screeds... did far more harm than good, and ensured that no self-respecting art historian would go near the work".